V. Sattui Winery

 V. Sattui is one of the few wineries in Napa Valley that allow picnics on the property.
 But don't pack that picnic basket -- you're not allowed to bring your own food and wine.
 It's a regulation of Napa County.

 That's okay, though.
 Something better awaits.
-You'll want to explore the V. Sattui market for freshly made deli sandwiches, crab cakes, salads, pastas, fruit, more than 200 kinds of cheese -- and don't forget dessert.
+You'll want to explore the V. Sattui market for freshly made deli sandwiches, charcuterie, salads, pastas, fruit, more than 200 kinds of cheese.
+And don't forget dessert -- from freshly baked cookies to scrumptious tiramasu, you're sure to find something to satisfy your sweet tooth.

 Spring through fall, the outdoor grill is fired up for lunch on the weekends.
-Savor the smoky flavors of wood-fired homemade pizzas, sizzling steaks, salmon and barbecued ribs.
+Savor the smoky flavors of wood-fired homemade pizzas and more seasonal entrees.
 Want more?
-How about fresh oysters.
-Or mozzarella with grilled crostini, heirloom tomatoes, olive tapenade and fresh basil.
+How about truffle parmesan fries.
+Or panini, cannoli, and house-made gelato.

 Mmmm...hungry yet?